fnalways/terminus-docs/docs/manual/tutorials/install-olares-multi-node.md

     export MASTER_HOST=192.168.1.15
     ./joincluster.sh
     ```
-The installation process is identical to a single-node one and will prompt you to enter the domain name, and provide username of your Olares ID.

-Below is a list of the variables you might need to set.
+Below is a list of the variables you might need to set:

 | **Variable**               | **Description**                                                                                                                                                                            |
 |-----------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|